 Recently, we have discovered ultra-confined infrared polaritons that propagate only in specific directions along thin slabs of the natural 2D material molybdenum trioxide (alfa-MoO3) .
 Apart of directional propagation, polaritons on alfa-MoO3 show an extraordinarily long lifetime of 20 picoseconds, which is 40 times larger than the best-possible polariton lifetime in high-quality graphene at room temperature.

-The current work is just the beginning of a series of studies focused on directional control and manipulation of light with the help of ultra-low-loss polaritons at the nanoscale, which could benefit the development of more efficient nanophotonic devices for optical sensing and signal processing or heat management.
+This work was just the beginning of a series of studies focused on directional control and manipulation of light with the help of ultra-low-loss polaritons at the nanoscale, which can benefit the development of more efficient nanophotonic devices for optical sensing and signal processing or heat management.

 W. Ma, P. Alonso-González*, S. Li, A.Y Nikitin, J. Yuan, J. Martín-Sánchez, J. Taboada-Gutiérrez, I. Amenabar, P. Li, S. Vélez, C. Tollan, Z. Dai, Y. Zhang, S. Sriram, K. Kalantar-Zadeh, S-T Lee, R. Hillenbrand*, and Q. Bao* "In-plane anisotropic and ultra-low-loss polaritons in a natural van der Waals crystal"

 Nature 562, pp 557-562, (2018).